 Therefore, the European Union has set up a yearly cycle of economic policy coordination called the European Semester.
 Each year, the Commission undertakes a detailed analysis of EU Member States' plans of budgetary, macroeconomic and structural reforms and provides them with recommendations for the next 12-18 months.

 The European Semester starts when the Commission adopts its Annual Growth Survey, usually towards the end of the year.
-This document sets out EU priorities to boost growth and job creation.
+This document sets out EU priorities to boost job creation and growth.
 The Commission simultaneously publishes its Alert Mechanism Report in the context of the Macroeconomic Imbalance Procedure.
-Based on a scoreboard of indicators, the Alert Mechanism Report identifies the Member States that require further analysis, in the form of an in-depth review, in order to conclude on the possible existence and the nature of potential imbalances.
+Based on a scoreboard of economic and social indicators, the Alert Mechanism Report identifies the Member States that require further analysis, in the form of an in-depth review, in order to conclude on the possible existence and the nature of potential imbalances.

-In October, Member States submit their draft budgetary plans for the following year.
+In October, euro area Member States submit their draft budgetary plans for the following year.
 The Commission issues an opinion on each of them in November.
 The Commission assesses whether the draft budgetary plans comply with the requirements under the Stability and Growth Pact.

-The Spring meeting of the European Council in March takes stock of the overall macroeconomic situation and progress towards the Europe 2020 targets and provides policy orientations covering fiscal, macroeconomic and structural reforms.
+The Spring meeting of the European Council in March takes stock of the overall macroeconomic situation and of progress towards the Europe 2020 targets and provides policy orientations covering fiscal, macroeconomic and structural reforms.

 In April, Member States present their plans for sound public finances (stability or convergence programmes) and their reforms and measures to make progress towards smart, sustainable and inclusive growth in areas such as employment, education, research, innovation, energy or social inclusion (national reform programmes).

-In May, the Commission proposes country-specific recommendations as appropriate.
+In May, the Commission proposes country-specific recommendations for every Member State, except for those subject to macro-economic adjustment programme.
 These recommendations provide tailor-made policy advice to Member States in areas deemed as priorities for the next 12-18 months.
 The Council discusses and the European Council endorses the recommendations.
 Policy guidance is thus given to Member States before they start to finalise their draft budgets for the following year.

 Finally, end of June or in early July, the Council formally adopts the country-specific recommendations.